rarimo/js-sdk/packages/nft-checkout/README.md

   const paymentToken = tokens[0]

-  // Get the estimated purchase price in the payment token, including the cost to swap the tokens to the tokens that the seller accepts payment in. const estimatedPrice = await op.estimatePrice(paymentToken)
+  // Get the estimated purchase price in the payment token, including the cost to swap the tokens to the tokens that the seller accepts payment in.
+  // At this point you can ask the user to confirm the transaction with the fees or cancel it. const estimatedPrice = await op.estimatePrice(paymentToken)

   // Create the transaction bundle, which includes custom logic that tells the Rarimo contract what to do after unlocking the transferred tokens on the destination chain, such as calling another contract to buy the NFT on the destination chain.